 “Good communication and organization skills are musts for this job.
 The office is a fast-paced, upbeat environment and since I was working on various tasks with several different consultants, I quickly learned the importance of effective internal communication and establishing good organizational habits for the course of my internship.”

 October was Francis’s first experience being involved in the recruitment process.
 Francis assisted both the Legal and Pharmaceutical teams with their executive searches and also took part in training with our new associates.
 This enabled Francis to accelerate his learning and knowledge in the recruitment process.

-“Being treated as another associate in training, I was constantly challenged whether it was practicing face-to-face sales pitches, or being asked to research our clients then present to my colleagues.”
+“Being treated as another associate in training, I was constantly challenged being asked to research our clients then present to my colleagues.”

-“Since this has been my first experience in a sales-related job, training taught me how to better engage an audience by providing them with the necessary information in my sales pitches.”
+“Since this has been my first experience in a sales-related job, training taught me how to better engage an audience by providing them with the necessary information in my presentation.”

 November – Taking on more responsibility

 In November, Francis’s main responsibility was to assist our Pharmaceutical consultants with their executive searches.
-This meant Francis performed deep searches of various roles on our database, as well as informing job seekers about our job openings.
+This meant Francis performed deep searches of various roles on our database.
 He also assisted our Marketing team in designing new promotional materials.

 “November was challenging because I was involved with multiple searches that seemed promising but were quite difficult to fill.
 At that point, having the right attitude to stay positive and believing your work will pay off was tough, but it’s absolutely necessary.”

-“Really digging down to understand our candidates is key before proceeding to help them find a new opportunity.
-Through gaining more confidence in speaking on the phone, I felt I was able to better understand the job seekers’ motives, goals, and current situation – making it clear which positions they are well suited for.”
+“Really digging down to understand our candidates is key before we proceed to help them find a new opportunity.
+I felt that to better understand the job seekers’ motives, goals, and current situation makes it clear which positions they are well suited for.”